Ethical conduct and integrity

 The present document was reviewed and approved by the Board of Directors on May 28, 2021, including and reinforcing relevant and current topics such as Brazil’s Anti-Corruption Law, a commitment not to retaliate against whistleblowers, the Brazilian General Data Protection Law, diversity, compliance with environmental, social and governance requirements, and Klabin’s Sustainable Development Goals (KODS).
 The document was written in accessible language and is available for consultation on Klabin’s intranet and website in Portuguese, English and Spanish.

-For employees, Klabin provides an online Integrity Portal, which describes the pillars of the Company’s activities in this area and provides access to the Integrity Channel and relevant documents such as the Code of Conduct and Anti-Corruption Policy in a single place.
-New employees undergoing onboarding and those with restricted access to computers receive printed copies of the Code of Conduct for their information and they sign a declaration undertaking to comply with it.
+For employees, Klabin provides an online Integrity Portal, which describes the pillars of the Company’s activities in this area and consolidates access to the Integrity Channel and relevant documents such as the Code of Conduct and Anti-Corruption Policy, in a single location.
+The new employees undergoing onboarding and those with restricted access to computers receive printed copies of the Code of Conduct for their information and they sign a declaration undertaking to comply with it.

 Klabin’s Code of Conduct guarantees employees freedom of association with labor unions.